 The concerns for LPAs and addressing the issues

 The Law Society warned that a rush to encourage people to apply for lasting powers of attorney could put individuals at risk.
 The Office of Public Guardian and the MoJ must first consider what is sufficiently secure and reliable for donors before introducing any system using electronic signatures.
 Consultees were concerned that a rise in digital signatures could lead to an increase in fraud and disputes.

 Businesses and individuals sign millions of contracts electronically every day.
 With the rise of cryptocurrency and smart-contracts in commercial matters in addition to this, the legal world has become more digital than ever before.
 The validity of electronic signatures has always been questioned to an extent, and this was why this consultation was commissioned.
 Despite giving the go ahead, the commission makes several recommendations.
 These were to address some of the practicalities of electronic execution and the rules for executing deeds.
 These include:

 - Setting up an industry working group, to consider practical and technical issues around electronic signatures and provide best practice guidance for their use in different types of transactions.

 - Video witnessing for deeds – the industry working group should look at solutions to the practical and technical obstacles that exist to video witnessing.
 Following this work, the government should consider legislative reform to allow for this.

 - A future review of the law of deeds, to consider broad issues about the effectiveness of deeds and whether the concept remains fit for purpose and specific issues which have been raised by stakeholders.
 The review should include deeds executed on paper and electronically.

 The law relating to signatures and other formal documentary requirements has a history spanning centuries.
-Now, individuals demand modern, convenient methods for entering into binding transactions and this is why so much has been done to strengthen digital signatures and to bring legitimacy to their use.
+Individuals demand convenient methods for entering into binding transactions and this is why so much has been done to strengthen digital signatures.